salvatoreferragamo/DEMO/README.md

 Then, use `data_process.ipynb` to process each dataset and obtain the corresponding data formats needed for each part (DIT/LPS/DCD).

 ## QA Pairs:
 We provide 100 samples for each type of summaries on each dataset.
-(The whole doc will be released later...)
+(TODO: the whole doc will be released later...)

 Include the `GPT-4-Turbo` generated golden QA pairs and our `QA pairs generator` predicted QA pairs.